 A creative strategist is the architect behind every successful mobile UA campaign, translating data into creative direction that moves users from impression to install.
-At RocketShip HQ, we've found that teams with dedicated creative strategists outperform those without them by 40-60% in cost per install, because they bridge the gap between performance data and creative execution.
+In our experience, teams with dedicated creative strategists consistently outperform those without them in cost per install, because they bridge the gap between performance data and creative execution.

 Page Contents